And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 - Group items by product type, size, or sales volume.

-- Place fast-moving SKUs (your bestsellers) close to the packing station.
+- Place fast-moving SKUs (your bestsellers) close to your packing area or easy to reach areas.

-- Use labelled bins, racks, or shelves — handwritten tags are fine if consistent.
+- Use labelled racks or shelves, even handwritten tags are fine if consistent.

 3. Picking Items Accurately for Each Order